 You only have to make sure the scripts can be executed and have the correct permissions.

 Warning: Having more than one script with the same base name can result in unexpected behavior.
-CPM does not guarantee which script it will run, and even to run the same script every backup.
+N2WS does not guarantee which script it will run, and even to run the same script every backup.

 There are three scripts for each policy: